yuanxie-geophysics/yuanxie-geophysics.github.io/_pages/about.md

 - Collision zones
 - Orogenic formation

+# 🔥 News
+- *2024.08*: &nbsp; Champion in CCDM 2024 Red Teaming Multimodal Large Language Model Security Challenge.
+- *2024.07*: &nbsp; One paper on Unlearnable Examples for VLP is accepted in ACM MM2024.
+- *2024.07*: &nbsp; One paper on Transferability of Adversarial Examples on VLP is accepted in ECCV2024.

 # 🎓 Educations
 - *2018.09 - 2024.12*: School of Geophysics and Geomatics, China University of Geosciences, Wuhan China.